bright/new-www/content/blog/road-to-devops-how-tools-like-aws-cdk-help-with-devops-transition.md

 So automation, scripting, Perl, Bash, Sed, Awk, Python, Linux, Unix.
 Let's add Ansible/Chef to the stack, some monitoring (Nagios, Sensu), VCS and finally Docker with Docker Swarm.
 Not to forget about load balancing with Nginx and HAProxy.
 That was me as a SysOps back then.

-### DevOps Engenieer
+### DevOps Engineer

 Ok, we are jumping into DeLorean once again.
 Oh, Hi Marty!
 When did you join us?!
 Never mind.
-We traveled in time few years forward.
+We travelled in time a few years forward.
 Here he is, Michał with his shiny Apple Macbook working from home.
 Yes, from home.
 Why, you ask?
-That's because now he works **in cloud**.
-Now Michał is a **DevOps Engenieer**, serving as a catalyst to software development.
+That's because now he works **in the cloud**.
+Now Michał is a **DevOps Engineer**, serving as a catalyst to software development.
 How cool is that, huh?

 **So, what changed?**

-* Now everything is done with VCS, CI/CD is in place and I'm responsible for the pipelines and how optimal they are.
+* Now everything is done with VCS.
+CI/CD is in place and I'm responsible for the pipelines and how optimal they are.
 * I'm working with software being developed by frontend and backend devs.
-New programming languages and frameworks to support, and know their gotchas.
+New programming languages and frameworks to support and know their gotchas.
-* Managed services rather than self hosted ones.
-Despite being more expensive it's easier to have something supported externaly without the need of maintaining internal team for some software component support.
+* Managed services rather than self-hosted ones.
+Despite being more expensive it's easier to have something supported externally without the need of maintaining an internal team for some software component support.
 * **Cloud is new normal**.
 Mostly AWS, some GCP, some Azure and some edge cases like Hetzner Cloud or Digital Ocean.
-Well I had to learn quiet a lot regarding cloud.
-Few new certifications, loads of whitepapers and even more tries and errors.
+Well, I had to learn quite a lot regarding the cloud.
+A few new certifications, loads of whitepapers and even more tries and errors.
-* **Docker is new normal**.
+* **Docker is the new normal**.
 And Kubernetes with all its sparkles and problems as a remedy for software at scale.
 * Developers need dynamic environments, on demand.
 It's best to have per pull request env for QA to check new features.
-Challenging topic for DevOps team.
+The challenging topic for DevOps team.
 * Tickets, lots of tickets, from PMs and developers.
 And due dates, with impatient stakeholders.
 * And the [Terraform](https://www.terraform.io).
 How could I forget that?!
 Now, as we live in clouds these days, it's wise to have Infrastructure as Code (IaC) in place.
-No more clickology, new level of automation and ability to reuse common snippets.
+No more clickology, a new level of automation and ability to reuse common snippets.
 And yes, the code for infrastructure also lives in Git, with CI/CD.

 **So again, what changed?**